ralsina/boxes-book/src/part2/ducks_in_a_row.md

 Welcome to the world of refactoring and testing.

-I will show you how to use a tool called [pytest](https://docs.pytest.org/en/latest/) and using it we will learn how to do incremental improvements with confidence and radical changes without fear.
+First, we will turn our ball of code into a organized whole, then we will learn how to use a tool called [pytest](https://docs.pytest.org/en/latest/) and through it how to do incremental improvements with confidence and radical changes without fear.
 Well, without too much fear.